paul-reese/bos-add-on-search-domain/README.md

 ```

 ## create bosh release
 Let's create a bosh release using the project included with this repository.
-When prompted for "development release name" use _search_domain_
+When prompted for "development release name" use _search_domain_;

 ```
 $ create bosh release --force